near/docs/docs/concepts/gas.md

 Therefore, the pessimistically inflated price is increased by 3% or calculated as `gas_price` ⨉ 1.03.
 Every additional cross-shard communication adds another factor of 1.03.

 For a function call, the maximum block delay is computed as the total gas attached divided by the minimum amount required to call another function.
 Therefore, the more gas you attach to a transaction, the higher your gas price.
-But again, the increased price is temporarily and will be refunded unless the network really is that congested.
+But again, the increased price is temporarily and will be refunded unless the network actually becomes that congested.
 Prices would have to go up by the maximum every block and your receipts would need to be very unlucky to have extra delays every time.

 ## What about Prepaid Gas? {#what-about-prepaid-gas}